 Robert Lee is an emerging upright bassist, composer, and bandleader in the Toronto jazz scene.
 His musical interest started with the violin before switching to the bass.
 He is a graduate from the University of Guelph Bachelor of Music as well as Humber College in Jazz Performance.
-During this time, he has had the opportunity to study with Neil Swainson, Ted Quinlan, Mike Downes, Geoff Young, Lorne Lofsky, Kieran Overs, Andy Ballantyne, Gord Sheard, Pat LaBarbera, Kirk MacDonald, Andrew Scott, Kevin Turcotte, Amanda Tosoff, Andrew McAnsh, and others.
+During this time, he has had the opportunity to study with Neil Swainson, Ted Quinlan, Mike Downes, Geoff Young, Lorne Lofsky, Kieran Overs, Andy Ballantyne, Gord Sheard, Pat LaBarbera, Kirk MacDonald, Andrew Scott, Kevin Turcotte, Amanda Tosoff, Andrew McAnsh, Nick Mancini (Los Angeles), and others.

 He has performed at various venues and festivals across Ontario, including the Toronto Undergraduate Jazz Festival, the Guelph Jazz Festival, the Newmarket Music Festival, the Kensington Market Jazz Festival, Toronto Fringe Festival, and MusicFest Canada.

 Robert in 2017 participated in the Spectrum Music New Voices Composers Residency.
 He attended the Keep an Eye Summer Jazz Workshop at the Conservatorium van Amsterdam in the Netherlands in 2018, studying under the likes of John Riley, Jay Anderson, Jesse Van Ruller, Frans van der Hoeven, and Dick Oats.
 He has also been featured on Jazzology with Heather Bambrick on JazzFm91 in 2018.

 Photographs by Jacob Sherf and Cynthia Fay